-The City of Austin Parks and Recreation (PARD) is developing a vision plan for John Treviño Jr. Metropolitan Park at Morrison Ranch.
+The vision plan for John Treviño Jr. Metropolitan Park at Morrison Ranch was adopted by Austin City Council on October 15, 2020.
 John Treviño Jr. was the first Mexican-American elected to City Council who went on to serve 14 years.
 This metropolitan park was named to honor his work for the East Austin community and Austin as a whole.

-View the Draft Vision Plan (PDF, 17 MB)
+View the Final Vision Plan (PDF, 19 MB)

 John Trevino Jr. Metropolitan Park at Morrison Ranch consists of approximately 330 acres of parkland on FM 969.
 The property, which is bound by FM 969 to the north and the Colorado River to the south, was purchased by the Austin Parks and Recreation Department in 2003.
 In 2006, Austin City Council voted to name the park after John Trevino Jr., Austin’s first Latino Council Member and Mayor Pro Tem.

 The property has been utilized for farming and ranching operations up until 2016.
 It currently contains a paved entry drive, two-track dirt roads, a farm house and several out buildings.
 From FM 969, the site slopes up gradually before dropping off to relatively flat open farm fields and riparian vegetation adjacent to the river.
 Approximately, two-thirds of the property is located within the 100-year floodplain.
 Vegetation is a mix of field grasses, Live Oak-Ashe Juniper woods and riparian species along the river.